compilit/ssimpl/docs/index.md

 ## 1.3 IPFS Integration

-Some details need to be stored in a way that anyone can access them, preferably without a centralized server.
+Some details need to be stored in a way that anyone can access them, preferably without a centralised server.
 The IPFS is a good candidate for this.
 The IPFS needs to host a file that contains all registered, invalidated/expired DIDs (the ledger).
 Every time another version of this file is uploaded, a pointer-file also needs to be updated.
 This pointer-file is a